oscurprof/NewASL-App/REACT_NATIVE_GUIDE.md

 ## 🎯 Overview

-This guide shows you how to integrate the trained ASL recognition model (25.5 KB TFLite) into a React Native mobile app.
+This guide shows you how to integrate the trained **Advanced Landmark-Based Classification** model (25.5 KB TFLite) into a React Native mobile app.

 ---